claygod/coffer/README.md

 #### DeleteListStrict

-Delete several records, but only if they are all in the database.
-If at least one entry is missing, then no record will be deleted.
+Delete several records.
+It is possible only if all records are in the database.
+If at least there is a lack of one record, none of records will be deleted.

 #### DeleteListOptional

-Delete multiple entries.
-Those entries from the list that will be found in the database will be deleted.
+Delete several records.
+All found records from the list in will be deleted in DB.

 #### Transaction

-Execute a transaction.
-The transaction handler must be registered in the database at the stage of creating and configuring the database.
-Responsibility for the consistency of the functionality of transaction handlers between different database launches rests with the database user.
+Make a transaction.
+The transaction should be added in the database at the stage of creating and configuring.
+The user of the database is responsible for the consistency of the functionality of transaction handlers between different runs of the database.
-The transaction returns the new values stored in the database.
+The transaction returns new values which are stored in the DB.

 #### Count

 Get the number of records in the database.
-A query can only be made to a running database
+A request can be made only when the database has started.

 #### CountUnsafe

 Get the number of records in the database.
-Queries to a stopped / not running database cannot be done in parallel!
+Requests to a stopped (or not running), database cannot be made in parallel!

 #### RecordsList

 Get a list of all database keys.
-With a large number of records in the database, the query will be slow, so use its only in case of emergency.
-The method only works when the database is running.
+With a large number of records in the database, the request will be slow.
+Use it only at great need to avoid problems.
+The method works only when the database is running.

 #### RecordsListUnsafe

 Get a list of all database keys.
-With a large number of records in the database, the query will be slow, so use its only in case of emergency.
-When using a query with a stopped / not running database, competitiveness prohibited.
+With a large number of records in the database, the request will be slow.
+Use it only at great need to avoid problems.
+The method is not for parallel use while using a request when database is stopped (or not running).

 #### RecordsListWithPrefix

-Get a list of all the keys having prefix specified in the argument (start with that string).
+Get a list of all keys with prefix specified in the argument (prefix is the begging of record string).

 #### RecordsListWithSuffix

-Get a list of all the keys that have the specified argument suffix (ending).
+Get a list of all the keys with specified suffix in the argument (Suffix is in the ending of record string).

 ## Config

-It is enough to indicate the path to the database directory, and all configuration parameters will be set to default:
+If you specify the path to the database directory all configuration parameters will be reset to the default:

 	cof, err, wrn := Db(dirPath) .
 Create()

-Дефолтные значения можно увидеть в файле `/config.go` .
-Однако каждый из параметров можно сконфигурировать:
+Default values can be found in the `/config.go` file.
+But each of the parameters can be
+configured:

 ```golang
 	Db(dirPath).